sihangliu/xfdetector/README.md

 * Redis
 * Memcached

 We provide patches for reproducing some of the synthetic bugs that we created and reported in the paper.
-The scripts for applying the patches and running the buggy programs are under `pmrace/` folder.
+The scripts for applying the patches and running the buggy programs are under `xfdetector/` folder.

 The detailed steps for testing and reproducing bugs on those programs are as follows.

 ### PMDK Examples
-Use script `pmrace/run.sh` to insert bugs and run all those examples.
+Use script `xfdetector/run.sh` to insert bugs and run all those examples.
 The usage is shown as follows.
 The user can also run `./run.sh -h` to check this information.
 ```
 Usage: ./run.sh WORKLOAD INITSIZE TESTSIZE [PATCH]
     WORKLOAD:   The workload to test.
     INITSIZE:   The number of data insertions when initializing the image.
 This is for fast-forwarding the initialization.
-    TESTSIZE:   The number of additional data insertions when reproducing bugs with PMRace.
+    TESTSIZE:   The number of additional data insertions when reproducing bugs with XFDetector.
     PATCH:      The name of the patch that reproduces bugs for WORKLOAD.
 If not specified, then we test the original program without bugs.
 ```
 For example, to reproduce the `race1` bug in `btree`, we need to insert 5 elements on both initialization and testing, so we can run the following command: